 Another advantage offered by ILPs is the ability to temporarily stop your premium payments, which is handy if you are transitioning between jobs or need to divert your funds to other more pressing financial commitments.

 During a premium holiday, your existing units are used to pay for the cost of insurance, as well as any other fees involved in the upkeep of your policy.
 Hence, you can only opt for a premium holiday if you have enough units to sustain the upkeep.

 With a premium holiday, your ILP is kept in force.
 This is different from other policies, whereby stopping your premiums will result in your policy being terminated – at massive financial cost to you.

 Disadvantages of an ILP

-- No guaranteed returns: Unlike some other insurance plans, ILPs do not guarantee any returns.
-This is why it is considered a higher-risk product.
+- No guaranteed returns: Unlike some other insurance plans, ILPs don’t guarantee any returns.
+This is why it’s considered a higher-risk product.

 - May have to reduce insurance coverage: Due to the way ILPs work, you may need to reduce your insurance coverage.
 This could be problematic for some.

 1. No Guaranteed Returns

 Why an ILP can offer flexibility in premium continuity and insurance coverage, and potentially higher returns, is also the same reason behind its largest disadvantage – returns on your ILP are not guaranteed.

 This is not to say that you will definitely lose your capital when you purchase an ILP.
 Rather, it simply means your insurer is not beholden to provide you with any payouts when you decide to surrender your policy, apart from what your units are worth at the time of surrender.